awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/ec2_fleet.md

 These are some of the features and characteristics that EC2 Fleet provides, in addition to the ones covered in this section:

-1. **Instant mode support**: EC2 Fleet supports `instant` mode, the mode we used during this workshop.
+1. **Instant mode support**: EC2 Fleet supports `instant` mode, the mode you used during this workshop.
 A synchronous call that can be used as a drop-in-replacement for RunInstances but that offers a selection of pools and diversification using allocation strategies.
 1. **Attribute-based instance type selection**: EC2 Fleet selects a number of instance families and sizes based a set of instance attributes that describe your compute requirements.
 [Attribute-based instance type selection](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-attribute-based-instance-type-selection.html).
 1. **Control Spending**: With EC2 Fleet you have finer granularity on how you specify the maximum price you are willing to pay.
 You can specify separately the maximum price per unit hour that you are willing to pay for a Spot or On-Demand Instance.
 You can also specify they maximum that you are willing to pay per hour for the fleet.
 Documentation to [EC2 Fleet control spending is available here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-configuration-strategies.html#ec2-fleet-control-spending)
 1. **Valid from - until**: EC2 Fleet allows also to define the duration for which EC2 Fleet requests are valid by providing a *from* and *until* value.
 1. **Replace unhealthy instances**: Like in the case of Auto Scaling groups, when running in `maintain` mode you can instruct EC2 Fleet to detect and replace un-healthy instances.
 1. **Instance weighting**: Same as Amazon EC2 Auto Scaling group, EC2 Fleet supports weights and priorities.
 1. **On-demand as primary capacity**: In EC2 Fleet, you can select which type of capacity (OnDemand or Spot) will be selected as primary when scaling out.
 [You can read more here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-configuration-strategies.html#ec2-fleet-on-demand-walkthrough)
-1. **On-Demand Backup**: Everything that we have learned about diversification does not only apply to Spot Instances.
+1. **On-Demand Backup**: Everything that you have learned about diversification does not only apply to Spot Instances.
 It might apply, also, for very large workloads with On-Demand Instances.
 Although is really rare, there might be cases where if a specific type of an On-Demand Instance is not available, the workload would benefit from an [On-Demand Backup selection](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-configuration-strategies.html#ec2-fleet-on-demand-backup)

-If you want to learn more about EC2 Fleets, you can find more information in the [Amazon EC2 Fleet documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet.html).